anuj0405/json_to_csv/README.md

 # json_to_csv
 convert from json to csv
 In this I have used data from yelp Dataset which is in json form so i have converted to csv form which very easy to read and easy to access in pyhton we can access csv using pandas dataframe using command pd.read_csv() and for converting json to csv i have pandas in python.
-pandas: pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+# pandas: pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+# Dataset: https://storage.googleapis.com/kaggle-data-sets/10100/1035793/compressed/yelp_academic_dataset_business.json.zip?GoogleAccessId=web-data@kaggle 161607.iam.gserviceaccount.com&Expires=1589614838&Signature=dspnEckFu%2FensLXn0RbocMQ1yuzJ6WHKC1EvNJvRxwDcLulmA4%2BTexdVMDZqPxE4OAGVLpiBwvQ%2B3xG8GHu%2FUxhxFkLlGYXeHTSGb2gcHn1zZpLslShBPRXeC96aU665dq6vpMzl03JxwUakEDxMJqtOd%2FBCwnfgDWxzofpQc8nLmy7rDcBJX%2BpyzibKJ7GHCAoOhNh4pGiqSGs8cnle%2BoYw3Wptj2gEVQIIPGRFa0pfcznaTc%2BmGv6nchWbMlgEO3PplLZBb3MoALzGDgHaak%2FjciF7DpaM5HrbggjjakJVI1TXV593jztWCahNu28UvJo%2B2nrz7JzvTZTgj2yABg%3D%3D&response-content-disposition=attachment%3B+filename%3Dyelp_academic_dataset_business.json.zip